 - Pain or burning during urination

-5. What genetics and age mean for prostate health
+5. What genetics and age can mean for prostate cancer and BPH

-While genetics and age are risk factors beyond your control, there are some natural ways to boost prostate health over the course of your lifetime.
+While genetics and age are risk factors beyond your control, there are certain things that may impact prostate health.

-And while there is no magic food that will prevent prostate cancer, healthy eating can certainly improve prostate health.
-Experts recommend eating five servings of fruits and vegetables every day, limiting consumption of red meat, sugar, and salt, and choosing whole grains and healthy fats over less healthy ones, such as trans fats.
+Healthy eating may support overall health including prostate health.
+Experts recommend eating five servings of fruits and vegetables every day, limiting consumption of red meat, sugar, and salt, and choosing whole grains and healthy fats over less healthy ones, such as trans fats.8

 7. Prostate treatment options and side effects

-While there are several unfortunate conditions that can impact the health of your prostate, the good news is that treatments for conditions like prostate cancer and BPH are constantly improving.
+While there are conditions that can impact the health of your prostate, the good news is that there are treatments available.